-This page lists first lines by many published authors and will provide numerous ideas for your own story starters.
-Analyze how each sentence worksHow dense is the
+The first lines below will provide numerous ideas for your own story starters, especially if you analyze how each sentence works:

 Frank saw her more than a block away, in the town where he had come to live, where Maggie had no business to be, and he no expectation of seeing her. ~ John Updike, NATURAL COLOR